nvermaas/my-energy-view/README.md

 ## Option 3 - frontend install on your existing Nginx webserver

 ### Configure Nginx

+pro's: Small footprint, safe.
+You won't need an extra webserver. con's: more technical skills required to set it up.
+Only local access (unless you 'port forward' your router).

 You have a nginx webserver running on the Raspberry Pi, but the default www port 80 has been proxied to the Qserver on port 5000
 ```